TheAvonian/vscode-uuid-generator/README.md

 See section 4.4 of [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) for details about UUID type 4.

 ### Intentions
-The currently generated UUID is uppercase (i.e. for the hex digits A-F) and not surrounded by any kind of bracket or other decoration.
+The currently generated UUID is lowercase (i.e. for the hex digits A-F) and not surrounded by any kind of bracket or other decoration.

 The plan is to introduce some settings to allow the configuration of a preferred format for the generated UUID